-- »Timothy Adams Wins Inaugural Super High Roller Bowl Australia
+- »Timothy Adams Wins Inaugural SHR Bowl Australia

 Canada’s Timothy Adams triumphed in the ninth edition of the Super High Roller Bowl, the first held in Australia.
 Adams victory, the 11th of his career and the third-largest score, takes his lifetime winnings past $20,500,000.